huahungnguyen121/stock-prediction-python/README.md

 ## Introduction

-This project creates and uses LSTM model to predict the trend of several pairs of currencies the closing price.
+This project creates and uses LSTM model to predict the trend of several pairs of currencies' closing price.
 The data will be fetched directly using yfinance.
 Available currency options:

 -   BTC - USD
 -   ETH - USD